djnavarro/essays/content/post/in-between/index.md

 [^16]: Sigh.
 As it turns out, I wasn't.
 I had a severe panic attack while I was there, and it was the beginning of one of the darkest periods in my life.
 I burned out badly and had to take months off work to deal with the mental health problems that ensued.
 The fallout from that part of my life still hasn't ended, I am sorry to say.

-[^17]: This sentence is another point where 2019 was avoiding talking about a particular subject.
+[^17]: This sentence is another point where 2019 me was avoiding talking about a particular subject.
 Unfortunately 2021 me doesn't want to talk about it either, so instead I'll remark that yes this is a strange sentence and there is a lot of anger behind it.

 [^18]: This is another case where I have become more cynical.
 I've seen her name appear several times in documents that express support for "gender critical feminism", which is little more than a polite name for "anti-trans feminism".
 Though this footnote is hardly the place to make the case, my opinions on the book have become more negative and I no longer think that Fine's treatment of trans people in that book was accidental.